[Learn Korean I11] -(으)ㄹ지, -는데요, -는걸요

 The weather is getting colder and colder.

-Here, you want to express your surprise at something you find new, which is about the weather getting colder.
+Here, you want to express your surprise at something new: the weather getting colder.

 Then, please look at this.